FLOW OF GRACE

 My instructional mantra in the classes I teach is to “feel the flow of grace”.
 This is for me the essence of my practice.
 To feel the flow of grace moving through my body, mind and heart is to refine the flow of qi and to cultivate the flow of shakti, but in a way that makes sense of how I move functionally, delicately, powerfully and creatively in the world.

 Grace is defined as simple elegance or refinement of movement.
 This applies to how we handle certain situations to how our bodies move through time and space.
-We can all probably benefit from incorporating a little more grace into everything we do and a yoga practice that is fluid allows us to release physically, emotionally, mentally and spiritually so we can receive the “blessings of grace” known as “anugraha” in sanskrit.
+We can all probably benefit from incorporating a little more grace into everything we do and a yoga practice that is fluid allows us to release physically, emotionally, mentally and spiritually so we can welcome in the “blessings of grace” known as “anugraha” in sanskrit.